folio-org/ui-courses/doc/testing-with-cypress.md

 While the Yakbak library provides all the facilities we need to record and play back tapes in place of a real FOLIO backend, it can be awkward to integrate.
 Typically, the tests themselves are wired to know about Yakbak, to start and configure a Yakbak server, and to direct their requests to it rather than to the real backend.
 This introduces additional complexity to the tests and spreads responsiblity in an error-prone way.

 Instead, we created [`yakbak-proxy`](https://github.com/folio-org/yakbak-proxy), a simple standalone program that proxies HTTP requests to a nominated real server, while recording and/or playing back tapes.
-The [the usage documentation](for details), but most importantly the proxy may be run in `--norecord` mode, in which case it will _never_ call out to the real backend but only serve responses from tapes that it has previously made, returning 404 for any requests whose responses have not already been recorded.
+The [the usage documentation](for details), but most importantly the proxy may be run in `--norecord` mode, in which case it will _never_ call out to the real backend but only serve responses from tapes that it has previously made.

+(The Yakbak proxy can of course be used with any server-client system to generate and replace tapes.
+In particular, it can be used to record the responses for the existing Nightmare-based tests of other Stripes apps.)